 - Diagnosed ADHD that does not respond to medication

 - unable to catch a ball

 - letter reversals

 - spacing and size problems during handwriting tasks

 “Who do I send them to, to make sure they a complete eye exam?”

-A good place to start is College of Optometrists in Visual Development.
-These doctor specialize in the assessment and treatment of eye movement disorders and near vision focusing problems that could be affecting academic performance.
+A good place to start is the College of Optometrists in Visual Development.
+These doctors specialize in the assessment and treatment of eye movement disorders and near vision focusing problems that could be affecting academic performance.
 You can find your local COVD doctor with the search tool on the site.
 One might also look for an optometrist that specializes in pediatrics or binocular vision.

 When an appointment is made, be specific about symptoms and ask for a “binocular vision assessment”.

 Every child needs a complete eye exam.
 Parents may have many reasons to not get this done, but you cannot teach a child to read or write, or catch a ball that cannot see.